 Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
-Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. immunizations There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Covered Medicare Part B services include: • Pneumonia vaccine Hepatitis B vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-Inpatient hospital care \$225 copay each day for days 1 Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services. immunizations In-Network There is no coinsurance, copayment, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
+Out-of-Network Not covered Covered Medicare Part B services include: Pneumonia vaccine • Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary • Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B • Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Inpatient hospital care In-Network Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day. to 5 and \$0 copay each day for days 6 to 90 for Medicare-covered hospital care. \$0 copay for additional Medicare-covered days.
+The day before you are discharged is your last inpatient day. \$170 copay each day for days 1 to 5 and \$0 copay each day for days 6 to 90 for Medicare-covered hospital care. \$0 copay for additional Medicare-covered days.

-Services that are covered for you What you must pay when you get these services

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-Medicare hospital benefit periods do not apply.
-(See definition of benefit periods in the chapter titled Definitions of important words.)
+Services that are covered for you What you must pay when you get these services Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Medicare hospital benefit periods do not apply.
+(See definition of benefit periods in the chapter titled Definitions of important words .)
 For inpatient hospital care, the cost-sharing described above applies each time you are admitted to the hospital.
 A transfer to a separate facility type (such as an Inpatient Rehabilitation Hospital or Long Term Care Hospital) is considered a new admission.
 For each inpatient hospital stay, you are covered for unlimited days as long as the hospital stay is covered in accordance with plan rules.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization may be required.
+Prior Authorization may be required .